-Dr. John Jasinski and his wife of 30 years, Denise, have four children – Matt, Joe, Leah and Lucas – along with the family’s dog, Ruby.
+Dr. John Jasinski and his wife of 31 years, Denise, have four children – Matt, Joe, Leah and Lucas – along with the family’s dog, Ruby.

-His previous work includes serving a yearlong sabbatical at the National Institute of Standards and Technology, as a judge for the Missouri Quality Award and aiding in the design of the accrediting method known as the Academic Quality Improvement Program (AQIP, part of the Higher Learning Commission and Northwest’s accreditor).
-He served as a committee member for the MDHE’s Performance Funding Task Force and a member of the Mid-America Intercollegiate Athletics Association Marketing Task Force and Expansion Project Team.
-In addition, he served on a statewide team for the National Governors Association Policy Academy intended to strengthen postsecondary accountability systems.
+His previous work also includes serving a year-long sabbatical at the National Institute of Standards and Technology, a number of positions within the Baldrige Performance Excellence Program, as a judge for the Missouri Quality Award and aiding in the design of the accrediting method known as the Academic Quality Improvement Program (AQIP), which is part of the Higher Learning Commission, a regional higher education accrediting body.

 He was as a member of the Missouri Department of Higher Education’s (MDHE) Coordinated Plan Steering Committee, “Blueprint for Higher Education,” and a committee member for the MDHE’s Performance Funding Task Force.
 He has served on other statewide teams, including one for the National Governors Association Policy Academy intended to strengthen postsecondary accountability systems and another participating in the Complete College America Alliance of States.